tripleee/SmokeDetector-wiki/Privileges.md

 Note that you can still run a SmokeDetector instance without this privilege; however it's functionality will be limited without it.

-* Has a copy of the crededentials for the SmokeDetector account on SE and GH
+* Has a copy of the credentials for the SmokeDetector account on SE and GH
 * Has the ability to [generate](https://metasmoke.erwaysoftware.com/smoke_detector/mine) metasmoke integration tokens, required in order for Smokey to integrate with MS (e.g. feedbacks, privilege checks, autoflagging, etc)

 ### Admin (MS)